iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Topology of Metric Space.md

 ---
 ### **Completeness of Metric Space**

 Similar to real analysis, where we discussed that a sequence is Cauchy if and only if it converges to a real number, here we use the Cauchy sequence and the convergence in metric space to define the concept of a complete metric space.
-See [[Convergence in Metric Space]] for more details.
+See [[Convergence, Completeness in Metric Space]] for more details.

 ---
 ### **Examples And Exercises**

 Here is a good list of exercises from the textbook that will enhance our understanding of the matter.
 The specific examples that are incomplete spaces are interesting and they had been separated into: [[Examples of Incomplete, Complete Metrics Space]].

+**Example: Interior of $l_+^\infty$ is Empty**

+>